 Get Personalized Home Insurance Quotes Here

 Dwelling insurance doesn't cover damages from the following events:

-You will have to purchase a separate policy for these perils, which include natural disasters.
-For instance, if you live in a flood-prone area, you can buy coverage from the National Flood Insurance Program to cover flood damage.
+You will have to purchase a separate policy for these perils.
+For instance, if you live in a flood-prone area, you can buy private flood coverage or one from the National Flood Insurance Program to cover flood damage.